 To strengthen the administrative process for Board meetings, CTBC adopted a Web-based system in 2012, comprehensively integrating the overall administrative meetings process into an online submissions system.
 The benefits of this approach include more convenient supervision, reduced human resource needs, and less wasted paper and other stationery.

-In addition, each Board director performs self-assessment exercises, with the results categorized as either excellent, great, good, OK, or to be improved.
-The corporate governance unit is tasked with reporting the assessment results to the Board of Directors and suggesting specific areas for improvement.
-In 2016, the result of the Board of Directors’ self-assessment was “excellent”; the assessment method and results may be found here.
+All CTBC directors must satisfy annual continuing education requirement of 6 hours (pursuant to the provisions of the Directors for the Implementation of Continuing Education for Directors and Supervisor of TWSE Listed and TPEx Listed Companies).
+Furthermore, CTBC conducts a performance assessment of the Board of Directors every December.
+Regarding assessment measures, directors shall meet the minimum attendance rate at 70% of board meeting per year.
+In addition, each Board director performs self-assessment exercises, with the results categorized as either excellent, great, good, acceptable, or to be improved.
+The corporate governance department is tasked with reporting the assessment results to the Board of Directors and suggesting specific areas for improvement.
+In 2017, 18 meetings were held with average attendance rate of 96.82%, the result of the Board of Directors’ self-assessment was “excellent”; the assessment method and results may be found on the website.

 The independent directors communicate with internal auditors and CPAs every six months.
 The major issues discussed include audit methodologies, the key results and findings of completed audits, and the annual financial report.
 Additional matters considered are, among others, internal and external audit reports, the implementation of internal controls, and the execution of follow-up audit-related activities.

 Effective Information Disclosure